 An intelligent EV charging point, which can communicate with the grid, can help balance demand with supply.
-A smart EV charger will enable an EV to be charged when weather conditions allow and there is a surfeit of low carbon, low-cost power available.
-Similarly, because a smart EV charger can adapt to charging speed and time, it can also help minimize demand on the grid when renewable-generated power is low.
+A smart EV charger will enable an EV to be charged when weather conditions allow and there is a surfeit of low carbon, low cost power available.
+Similarly, because a smart EV charger can adapt charging speed and time, it can also help minimise demand on the grid when renewable-generated power is low.

 The flexibility of controlled EV charging

 According to the International Energy Agency’s 2019 Global EV Outlook report, controlled EV charging is well suited to contribute to increased flexibility in power systems by managing charging patterns to coincide with low demand periods.

 In addition to helping balance the grid the IEA say that installing an EV charger will also enable an EV to be linked to the electric infrastructure.
 Most people think installing an EV charger is about enabling electricity to flow from the grid to the car.
 However, Vehicle to Grid (V2G) technology enables electricity to flow from the grid to the car and from the car to the grid, which will allow users and utilities to benefit from the EV’s battery for purposes other than powering the vehicle.